Hal Cumpston

 Hal Cumpston is an Australian actor, producer and writer.

 Early life

-Cumpston grew up in Sydney and attended an all-boys school where he was heavily involved in drama.
+Cumpston grew up in Sydney and attended Waverley College where he was heavily involved in drama.
 Both of his parents work in the film Industry.
 His father Jeremy Cumpston, is a doctor and a Western Australian Academy of Performing Arts graduate who founded the Old Fitzroy Theatre and has appeared in shows such as All Saints.
 His mother Rachel Lane, is a nonfiction producer-director.
-Cumpston is of indigenous Australian Barkandji heritage through his fathers' maternal line.
+Cumpston is of indigenous Australian Barkandji heritage through his father's maternal line.

 In Cumpston's final year of school, he was shortlisted for "OnStage", which recognises excellence for high school drama performances.
 Cumpston was also chosen as a state finalist in the highly competitive Australian Class Clowns stand up comedy competition.